FC Zürich: Recent years

-In the 2016–17 season FC Zürich won the Challenge League ahead of Neuchâtel Xamax and returned after one year to the Super League.
-In the 2017–2018 season they finished 4th.
-On 27 May 2018 they won the Swiss Cup for the tenth time, beating BSC Young Boys 2:1.
+In the 2016–17 season, FC Zürich won the Challenge League ahead of Neuchâtel Xamax, and returned after one year to the Super League.
+In the 2017–2018 season they finished fourth.
+On 27 May 2018, they won the Swiss Cup for the tenth time, beating Young Boys 2–1.

-In the 2021–2022 season, FC Zürich won the Super League again after an interruption of 13 years.
-The club secured its 13th league title with a 2-0 away win over FC Basel, who finished second, on 1 May 2022 with five rounds to go.
-Despite this success, coach André Breitenreiter departed the club to join Bundesliga side TSG 1899 Hoffenheim on 24 May 2022.
+In the 2021–2022 season, FC Zürich won the Super League again after an interruption of thirteen years.
+The club secured its thirteenth league title with a 2–0 away win over Basel, who finished second, with five rounds to go.
+Despite this success, coach André Breitenreiter departed the club to join Bundesliga side TSG Hoffenheim.
 On 8 June 2022, former Austrian national coach Franco Foda was announced as the coach for the upcoming season.
+Despite being able to guide Zürich into the Europa League group stages, the domestic campaign saw the side gain only two points out of a possible 24 in their title defence.
+The league form, combined with a shock cup defeat to Challenge League side Lausanne on 18 September, proved the final straw and Foda was sacked on 21 September.

-Despite being able to guide Zürich into the Europa League group stages, an abysmal start to the domestic campaign saw the side gain only two points out of a possible twenty-four in their title defence.
-The dreadful league form, combined with a shock cup defeat to Challenge League side Lausanne on 18 September, proved the final straw and Foda was subsequently sacked on 21 September.
+In 2024, Ricardo Moniz was appointed head coach on a two-year contract.
+He was dismissed on 27 May 2025.
+He was replaced four days later by Mitchell van der Gaag.
+Van der Gaag was sacked on 23 October, with club president Ancillo Canepa stating that he felt the team had "become stagnant".